Pop-Tarts: Advertising

-Industry trade groups have raised issues with Pop-Tarts advertising.
-In 2003, the Produce for Better Health Foundation (PBH) and the United Fresh Fruit and Vegetable Association told the Food and Drug Administration's Obesity Working Group that:
+In the 1970s, Kellogg's revitalized Pop-Tarts advertising with a talking toaster named Milton.
+The character, voiced by actor William Schallert in TV and radio ads, enjoyed a popular merchandising run.
+Products with Milton's likeness included mugs, plates, paint sets, and even board games.

 Pop-Tarts introduced a new advertising campaign, "Crazy Good", in 2004.
 Characters that appeared often were a singing lizard and a group of children, dubbed "crazy-good kids", who commonly frightened the Pop-Tarts and caused them to be eaten or chased away.
 The sound design and signature "TaDa" opening and closings were created by Kamen Entertainment Group, Inc. The ads employ squiggly animation, surrealist humor, and non sequitur, all of which bear a strong resemblance to the signature work of animator Don Hertzfeldt.
-One "crazy-good kid" in particular bears strong resemblance to Billy in Hertzfeldt's Billy's Balloon.
-However, Hertzfeldt was not involved in any way with these advertisements and in 2006 was considering possible litigation for stealing his work.
+However, Hertzfeldt was not involved in any way with these advertisements.

 In 2006, the Children's Advertising Review Unit (CARU) of the Council of Better Business Bureaus, prompted by a customer complaint, "recommended that Kellogg modify packaging, eliminate the phrase 'made with real fruit'."
 Kellogg agreed to do so, and redesigned packages for the Pop-Tarts line accordingly; they assured CARU that the "claim does not appear on television or print advertising" and offered to "participate in CARU's self-regulatory process" and "take CARU's focus areas into consideration" as Kellogg proceeds with its "future child-directed advertising."

+In 2023, Kellanova started sponsoring the Pop-Tarts Bowl, a college football bowl game played at Camping World Stadium in Orlando, Florida.
+In 2023, a mascot of the strawberry Pop-Tart, went viral on social media after he descended into a massive toaster and was eaten by the winning team, Kansas State Wildcats, spurring countless memes over the internet.
+In 2024, the bowl held a fan vote of three flavors to serve as main mascot: Cinnamon Roll, Hot Fudge Sundae, and Wild Berry.
+After the Iowa State Cyclones defeated the Miami Hurricanes, MVP Rocco Becht chose Cinnamon Roll to be toasted and eaten.

 Cable in the Classroom has used a Pop-Tarts television commercial as an example in its media literacy program for children.
 They ask adults to watch a Pop-Tarts commercial with their children or students and "have them look at how much product information is presented and how much is really about lifestyle or attitude."

+The Pop-Tarts name is trademarked.